m0khi/vim-sublime/README.md

 `:PluginInstall`

-(Don't worry about the 'Monokai' error), quit and enter in `vim` again to apply the changes
+quit and enter in `vim` again to apply the changes

 You can also add machine specific config to `~/.local.vim`